fboender/davis/README.md

 This will pause the execution of your program at the call to `davis.vis()` and pop-up a window that lets you inspect `my_data`.

+To inspect all local variables in the current scope:

+    import davis
+    davis.vis(locals())

 You can also invoke Davis from the command-line to load data from a file:

     $ wget -O r_programming.json https://www.reddit.com/r/programming/.json
     $ davis.py r_programming.json

+    $ davis.py user_sync.pickle

 Or from STDIN: